andxt11/tableau-projects/superstore-project/README.md

-📊 Superstore Sales & Orders Dashboard – The Power of Bars
+# 📊 Superstore Sales and Orders Dashboard- The Bar Chart Way

 A comprehensive Tableau dashboard project that visualizes sales and order metrics from the popular Sample – Superstore dataset.
-Designed with a focus on bar chart storytelling, toggle functionality, and a clean user interface inspired by Figma.
+Designed with a focus on bar chart storytelling, toggle functionality, and a clean user interface.

-# Superstore Sales and Orders Dashboard

-A Tableau dashboard project built using the classic Superstore dataset, focused on visualizing sales and order metrics through various bar chart styles and interactivity.

 🏆 Recognition